LeoBrait/DEPRECATED_keystone-analysis/README.md

 ## Contact

-You may contact the corresponding author Pedro for questions related to the paper itself through the email pedrommeirelles@gmail.com.
+You may contact the corresponding author Pedro Meirelles for questions related to the paper itself through the email pedrommeirelles@gmail.com.

-For questions related to this repository and its auxiliary ones, you may also contact the developers Bertolino (jgabbc@hotmail.com), Flávia Mayumi (flaviamayumi.rh@gmail.com), .
+For questions related to this repository and its auxiliary ones, you may also contact the developers:
+Felipe Alexandre (felipe.as.barbosa99@gmail.com)
+Leonardo Brait (leonardobrait@gmail.com )
+Rafael Menezes (menezes.santos.rafael@gmail.com )
+Gabriel Bertolino (jgabbc@hotmail.com)
+Flávia Mayumi (flaviamayumi.rh@gmail.com), .

 ## Contributors

 - Bertolino - @bertolinocastro
 - Flávia Ruziska - @flaviamayumi
 - Rafael Menezes - @r-menezes
-- Leonardo Brait
+- Leonardo Brait -
-- Felipe Alexandre
+- Felipe Alexandre - @Felipe-Alexandre

 ## License